 The Wilson Research Foundation was established in 1989 with a seed gift by the H.F.
 McCarty Jr. Family.
-The Foundation is a 501(3)(c) nonprofit organization (Tax ID #64-0752440) and serves as the “fundraising arm” of MRC.
-Mr. McCarty asked that the Foundation be named to honor Earl R. Wilson, founding chairman of MRC, and his wife Martha Lyles Wilson, for their tireless work helping Mississippians overcome disabling obstacles.
+The Foundation is a 501(3)(c) charity and serves as MRC's fundraising arm.
+Mr. McCarty asked that the Foundation be named to honor Earl R. Wilson, founding chairman of MRC, and his wife Martha, for their tireless work helping Mississippians overcome disabling obstacles.

-From the very beginning, the Foundation’s focus has been to raise funds to build a research and education program that would establish Methodist as a center of excellence.
-The very best hospitals are research centers, and as a research center, Methodist is able to attract excellent clinicians and researches who work side by side to move research discoveries quickly into clinical practice.
+From the very beginning, the Foundation’s focus has been to build a research and education program to advance the clinical practice of neurorehabilitation.
+At Methodist, clinicians and researchers work side by side to move discoveries quickly into clinical practice.
 Therapists learn advanced techniques and patients benefit directly from access to the research labs.
-The program also has a global impact, with close to 300 clinical (human) research studies in publication.
-The result is a world-class research program that helps patients recover physical and cognitive abilities.
+And this is at no cost to the patients.
+The impact is local and global, with more than 300 human studies in publication.
 Learn more about our research here.

-Your gifts to the Wilson Research Foundation make this possible.
-In the past year alone, more than 500 persons and businesses made gifts to support this life-changing work.
-And the Foundation needs to raise a minimum of $1 Million annually 2019-2021 to meet the center's research and education needs.
-This will provide stable funding to retain and expand our team of research scientists, and help us purchase groundbreaking technology.
-Most of all, your gifts are an investment in the patients at MRC -- everyday Mississippians who are able to get back to their lives thanks to your support.
+The Foundation hopes to raise a minimum of $1 Million annually 2022-2024 to meet the center's research and education needs.
+Your gifts will support our talented team of problem-solving investigators and help us purchase groundbreaking technology.
+Most of all, your gifts are an investment in the patients at MRC -- everyday Mississippians who are able to get back to their lives with your help.